Menu

 Jerry Brown, the longest-serving California governor, has recently finished his fourth term in office (1975-1983 and 2011-2019), which leaves employers and employees in the Golden Stateuncertain about their future.

 How will Governor-Elect Gavin Newsom, a former mayor of San Francisco and state lieutenant governor, reshape California’s employment law?
-This is the question on everyone’s mind nowadays, and our Los Angeles employment law attorney is going to predict the future of California’s legislature during Newsom’s term in office.
+This is the question on everyone’s mind nowadays, and our Los Angeles employment attorney is going to predict the future of California’s legislature during Newsom’s term in office.

 Before we get started, do keep in mind that Brown was not a big fan of pro-employer laws and regulations, though he did protect employers in certain cities from radical anti-employer measures by vetoing legislature that was often sent to him for signature.